foss-guru/foss-guru/README.md

 - 📫 How to reach me: zach@adminstarbase.com, zach@championdreamermusic.com 📧 Facebook Messenger 📱
 - 😄 Pronouns: He/Him/They
 - ⚡ Fun fact: I stream on Twitch as spaceman0051 🎮 catching any and all gut-buster moments w/ friends. 😂
-- ⚽ Hobbies: I enjoy editing 🎧 & posting videos to share stuff I know. 🎥
+- ⚽ Hobbies: I enjoy editing 🎧 & posting videos to share what I know. 🎥
 - 💚 Projects I'm obsessed with rn: GrapheneOS, Obsidian